bxbrenden/four-equations-puzzle/README.md

 ```

 In the above code, we make a function called `check_solution`.
-This function takes an arbitrary list called `p`.
+This function takes a list called `p`.
 In order to grab an item out of a Python list, you refer to the item by its index.
 An index is the numerical label that represents the item's place in the list.
 The first element has an index of 0, so if my list were `[1,2,3]`, the number 1 would be at index 0, the number 2 would be at index 1, and 3 would be at index 2.
-Our list is called `p`, so that means the first element in the list is called `p[0]`, and the second one is `p[1]`, and the third is `p[2]`.
+Our list is called `p`, so the first element in the list is called `p[0]`, and the second one is `p[1]`, etc.

 In the code, we assert that `p[0] - p[1] == p[2]`.
 If this is true, as in the example case `6 - 4 == 2` then the function skips to the `else` section and returns a value of `True`.
 If that assertion is false, for example `4 - 2 == 7` then an `AssertionError` is raised by our function.
 We "handle" that error by simply returning `False`.

-The above example only solves one of the four constraints, but we can use assertions to test addition, division, and multiplication just like we did for subtraction.
+The above example only solves one of the four constraints, but we can test addition, division, and multiplication just like we did for subtraction.
 Those assertions are included in the code, but I've omitted them here to stop the reader from falling asleep.

 ## Solving the Puzzle
 With all the math riff-raff out of the way, we can solve this puzzle.
-Assuming you have Python 3 installed, you can run my accompanying script called `grid_puzzle.py` using this command from the CLI:
+Assuming you have Python 3 installed, you can run my accompanying script from the CLI like so:
 ```
 python3 grid_puzzle.py
 ```

-The answer gets rendered to the screen as follows:
+The answer will be rendered to the screen:
 ```
 Solution found! 🟢
 ---------